Carbon tax: Purpose

-David Gordon Wilson first proposed a carbon tax in 1973.
-A series of treaties and other agreements have focused attention on climate change.
-In the 2015 Paris Agreement, countries committed to reducing their greenhouse gas emissions over the ensuing decades.

 Different greenhouse gases have different physical properties: the global warming potential is an internationally accepted scale of equivalence for other greenhouse gases in units of tonnes of carbon dioxide equivalent.
+Carbon taxes are designed to reduce greenhouse gas emissions by increasing prices of the fossil fuels that emit them when burned.
+This both decreases demand for goods and services that produce high emissions and incentivizes making them less carbon-intensive.

 Economic theory

+History and Rationale

 A carbon tax is a form of pollution tax.
+David Gordon Wilson first proposed this type of tax in 1973.
 Unlike classic command and control regulations, which explicitly limit or prohibit emissions by each individual polluter, a carbon tax aims to allow market forces to determine the most efficient way to reduce pollution.
 A carbon tax is an indirect tax—a tax on a transaction—as opposed to a direct tax, which taxes income.
 Carbon taxes are price instruments since they set a price rather than an emission limit.

 In addition to creating incentives for energy conservation, a carbon tax puts renewable energy such as wind, solar and geothermal on a more competitive footing.
 In economic theory, pollution is considered a negative externality, a negative effect on a third party not directly involved in a transaction, and is a type of market failure.
 To confront the issue, economist Arthur Pigou proposed taxing the goods (in this case hydrocarbon fuels), that were the source of the externality (CO_{2}) so as to accurately reflect the cost of the goods to society, thereby internalizing the production costs.
 A tax on a negative externality is called a Pigovian tax, which should equal the cost.

 Within Pigou's framework, the changes involved are marginal, and the size of the externality is assumed to be small enough not to distort the economy.
 Climate change is claimed to result in catastrophe (non-marginal) changes.
 "Non-marginal" means that the impact could significantly reduce the growth rate in income and welfare.
 The amount of resources that should be devoted to climate change mitigation is controversial.
 Policies designed to reduce carbon emissions could have a non-marginal impact, but are asserted to not be catastrophic.

-Two common economic alternatives to carbon taxes are tradable permits/credits and subsidies.